By empowering their clients, life coaches help them make decisions and changes, in order to achieve their potential

-- You will need to have an understanding of being self-employed, such as having a business plan and registering with HMRC.
+- You'll need to have an understanding of being self-employed, such as having a business plan and registering with HMRC.

-- As well as conducting face-to-face coaching, you should expect to carry out coaching over the phone or online.
+- As well as conducting face-to-face coaching, expect to carry out coaching over the phone or online.

 - The job can be emotionally challenging especially with clients who may be resistant to change.

-- You will need to have the ability to think flexibly when working with clients to find an alternative approach that suits them.
+- You'll need to have the ability to think flexibly when working with clients to find an alternative approach that suits them.

 - Professional supervision is essential to ensure that you're working ethically but also for personal development.
 Group supervision is commonplace so that best practice can be shared.

-Life coaching isn't a regulated profession and you therefore don't need to have specific qualifications.
-However, if you're serious about becoming a life coach, you should consider taking specific training with providers accredited by coaching associations such as:
+As life coaching isn't a regulated profession, you don't need to have specific qualifications.
+However, if you're serious about becoming a life coach, consider taking specific training with providers accredited by coaching associations such as:

 - Association for Coaching (AC)

 - British Association for Counselling & Psychotherapy (BACP)